ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 ## Profiles for boot volumes
 {: #vsi-profiles-boot}

 By default, boot volumes are created with the `general-purpose` volume profile with 100 GB capacity during instance provisioning.
-[Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased by modifying the boot volume, up to 250 GB.
+When you provision an instance in the console, from the CLI, with the API, or Terraform, you can specify the `sdp` volume profile to create second-generation volumes.
+[Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased by modifying the boot volume, up to 250 GB..
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 Mbps.

-You can use the console, the CLI, the API, or Terraform to create boot volumes with the `sdp` profile up to 250-GB capacity, and specify 3000 or more IOPS for better performance.

 ## How virtual server profiles relate to volume profiles
 {: #vsi-profiles-relate-to-storage}